Academy Fantasia season 7: Semi-finalists

 The Top 100 finalists (50 from live audition and 50 from online audition) were announced and got a chance to practice themselves for a show in the AF house for a week.
-The final audition was also the first week concert of this season, which was held at Thunder Dome, Muang Thong Thani.
+The final audition was also the first week concert of this season, which was held at Impact Arena, which was usually hosted the final concert for other seasons.

 After their show, the Top 100 finalists were cut off to Top 50, and Top 25, which mixed of 12 boys and 13 girls.
 At the end of the concert, the winners of AF in season 1-6 came to announce the list of Top 12 contestants of this season.
-And lastly the result was shown with 6 boys and 6 girls would still in the running for this eleven weeks.
+And lastly the result was shown with 6 boys and 6 girls would still in the running for this eleven weeks, and returned to Thunder Dome, Muang Thong Thani, for weekly concerts of weeks 2-11.

 In this season, there was no any contestant from the online audition could get through Top 12.
 This is the first time since Academy Fantasia started to extend a channel of audition to an online registration (since season 4).

 It was noticed there were many 18-year-old contestants get through this Top 12, Grape (V2), New (V4), Natty (V5), & Pum (V7) all are 15-year-old girls, while Boss (V10) & Por (V12) are 16-year-old boys, Paprae (V9) & Mark (V11) are both 17.